 But why is preeclampsia so dangerous?

 When you have it, your blood vessels contract, your blood pressure goes up, and blood flow to your organs decreases.
 This can seriously affect important organs like the brain and liver.
 Blood flow to the uterus also gets affected.
 If the preeclampsia is severe, your little one may need to come into the world earlier than expected because this complication can cause problems in various organs of their tiny body.

-What are the symptoms?
+Now, what are the symptoms?

-What are some of the risk factors?
+What are the risk factors?

 Some factors that can increase the chances of developing preeclampsia include having a family history of preeclampsia, being a first-time mom, being over 35 years old, having obesity or multiple pregnancies, and having certain pre-existing medical conditions like chronic high blood pressure or diabetes.

 Remember, your doctor is your best ally.
 So, if at any moment you feel that something isn’t quite right and suspect you might have preeclampsia, don’t hesitate to schedule a visit right away.
 They’ll guide you through it all with their expertise and care.